-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

-- Lake Koshkonong (and connected tributaries upstream to the first dam unless otherwise listed):
+- Lake Koshkonong (and connected tributaries upstream to the first dam unless otherwise listed): Walleye, sauger or their hybrids may be kept and they must be at least 18". - ★Lake Leota: Only 10 panfish may be kept.
+Walleye must be at least 18". - Hook and line fishing is open all year for all fish species, except muskellunge, lake sturgeon, trout, paddlefish and threatened or endangered fish. - ☆ identifies quality fishing opportunity

-Only three walleye, sauger or their hybrids may be kept and they must be at least 18". - ★ Lake Leota: Only 10 panfish may be kept.
-Only three walleye may be kept and they must be at least 18". - Rock River (from the Indian ford Dam upstream to the lower Watertown Dam) and connected tributaries (upstream to the first dam unless otherwise listed): - Only three walleye, sauger or their hybrids may be kept and they must be at least 18".
-Rock River (all other areas): -
+- Rock River (from the Indianford Dam upstream to the lower Watertown Dam) and connected tributaries (upstream to the first dam unless otherwise listed): Walleye, sauger or their hybrids must be at least 18". - Rock River (all other areas):